huwan/cleanthesis-cityu/README.md

 See Clean Thesis' original [README](README-cleanthesis.md) for more details.

+## Online

+cleanthesis-cityu is added to the Overleaf Gallery.
+You can find it [here](https://www.overleaf.com/latex/templates/thesis-teamplate-city-university-of-hong-kong-with-cleanthesis/chjmxtmnqjmp).

 ## License

 [Clean Thesis](https://github.com/derric/cleanthesis) by Ricardo Langner is licensed under the LaTeX Project Public License (version 1.3).